 If you file your federal income tax return as married filing separately, you also must file married filing separately with Indiana.
-If you are, fill in the two social security number boxes on the top of the form and check the box directly to the right of those boxes.
+In this case, fill in the two Social Security number boxes on the top of the form and check the box directly to the right of those boxes.
 Enter the name of the person filing the return on the top line, but do not enter your spouse's name on the second name line.